Home » Bank of England’s latest decision on base rate

 Bank of England’s latest decision on base rate

-The Bank of England’s Monetary Policy Committee (MPC) voted by a majority of 8–1 to maintain the base rate at 4.5% at its March meeting(1).
+The Bank of England’s Monetary Policy Committee (MPC) voted by a majority of 6–3 to keep the base rate at 4.25% at its June meeting(1).

-One member of the committee voted to reduce the rate further to 4.25%.
+Three members of the committee voted to reduce the rate to 4%.

 To keep up to date with the latest industry news and insights from BCIS register for our newsletter here.